 After the khao soi, our Chiang Mai food tour included four more tastings – a Lanna lunch at an off the beaten track restaurant in a charming teak house, traditional Lanna desserts at a famous sweet shop, homemade young coconut ice-cream by a beloved Old Town vendor, and afternoon tea – not that we needed it!

-Chiang Mai Food Tour
+Booking a Chiang Mai Food Tour